selamie/10605-iclr-blog-2025/_posts/2025-04-28-distill-example.md

 ## Practical Approaches to Pipeline Parallelism

 Now, we'll look at several different pipeline parallelism approaches and how they choose to mitigate  different tradeoffs.
-As a reminder, in the ideal case, we'd like to acheive:
+As a reminder, in the ideal case, we'd like to achieve:
   - minimal memory consumption
   - low communication overhead
   - efficient compute utilization
     - For synchronous approaches, we would like to reduce the bubble ratio
   - maximum statistical efficiency
-    - For asynchronous approahces, we have to handle weight staleness and inconsistency
+    - For asynchronous approaches, we have to handle weight staleness and inconsistency

 Finally, we also want an **even workload distributed across our GPUs**, or **load balance**, since one GPU working very hard and another not working that hard is not much better than one active GPU and one idle GPU.